SorryDB: Can AI Provers Complete Real-World Lean Theorems?

 The reduced performance of current state-of-the-art Lean theorem provers on tasks outside competition math has been documented in various works, for example, as the motivation for building datasets focused on specific math fields, such as FATE, assessing the performance on frontier algebra~\citep{fate-paper} and LeanCAT, on category theory~\citep{leancat-paper}.

-\paragraph{Formalization Projects.} FormalML~\citep{formal-ml} benchmarks fill-in-the-sorry tasks from real Lean projects, mainly on two selected projects on optimization and probability theory.
+\paragraph{Formalization Projects.} FormalML~\citep{formal-ml} evaluates fill-in-the-sorry tasks from real Lean projects, mainly on two selected projects on optimization and probability theory.
 RLMEval~\citep{rlm-eval} also evaluated neural theorem provers on six existing popular Lean formalization projects, focusing on testing the ability to prove again the main theorems of the formalization project.
 These are relatively small curated datasets on specific fields of mathematics.
-Along these lines, we propose to systematically build a dataset on a larger-scale, explicitly meant for theorem prover evaluation that resembles the day-to-day usage of a theorem prover by a Lean developer.
+Along these lines, we propose to systematically build a dataset on a larger scale, explicitly meant for theorem prover evaluation that resembles the day-to-day usage of a theorem prover by a Lean developer.

 Some other work has compiled a general dataset by scraping multiple repositories of Lean projects.
 In particular, miniCTX~\citep{minictx} sources theorems from real projects and formalized textbooks.
-They also emphasize that a real theorem proving task requires local context and may be much more difficult than proving a competition math theorem out of context.
+The authors also emphasize that a real theorem proving task requires local context and may be much more difficult than proving a competition math theorem out of context.
 We propose to push this assumption even further and build a much larger, dynamic dataset that contains theorems whose solution has not yet even been published, mitigating data contamination risk, instead of trying to prove again already established theorems.

-\paragraph{Benchmarking Practical Utility.} \todo{g: We need to add more here.} The idea of using challenges from real applications is very popular for software engineering coding agents, e.g. SWE-bench~\citep{swebench,swebench-multimodal, swebench-plus}.
+\paragraph{Benchmarking Practical Utility.} The idea of using challenges from real applications is very popular for software engineering coding agents, e.g. SWE-bench~\citep{swebench,swebench-multimodal, swebench-plus}.
 In this case, the task is to fix a given issue taken from a real GitHub repository by submitting the equivalent of a pull request.
-Another example is CodeSearchNet~\citep{codesearchnet} for the evaluation of semantic code search, containing millions of real world functions associated with their documentation.
+Another example is CodeSearchNet~\citep{codesearchnet} for the evaluation of semantic code search, containing millions of real-world functions associated with their documentation.